LGLayher/Data_Science_Projects/README.md

-# MIT-Professional-Education
+# Data Science Projects

-A repository for holding code from the MIT Professional Education Applied Data Science program.
+A repository for holding code for data science projects.